Oestrogen Dominance. Big. Complex. Words.

 Cut down or avoid caffeine and alcohol to give your liver a rest.

 These are common issues I see in my clinic.
-AND in my online programme groups such as Hot and Happening and Hormonal.
+AND in my online groups.
 That’s where we can get into more detail on how to reduce your symptoms and get better hormone balance…naturally.

 For now, these tips and tricks should really help.